slatedocs/slate/source/includes/_resourcedefns.md

 Unique identifier for a service instance.
 This value should be an exact match of the UUID value returned in a 200OK from an SSDP M-SEARCH request during discovery.

 ## Session

+This represents a single logged in session.
+See Authentication and Sessions for more detail.

 **Properties**

 > **Resource Instances of this Type**: